The Clear Edge

 • Capacity constraint: All other numbers are strong, but you physically can’t serve more clients without a quality drop.

 Constraint: Transaction Value.
-If he raised prices to $7,500 (still below top competitors), revenue would jump from $94K to $135K monthly without changing anything else.
+If he raised prices to $7,500 (still below top competitors), revenue would jump from $94K to $135K monthly without changing anything else, using the same leads and conversion.

-Here’s the edge case: “What if I have two constraints?”
+Here’s the edge case most founders ask: “What if I have two constraints?”

 Find your constraint.
 That’s where your next $20K–$40K monthly lives.